 Bachelor of Science in Nursing - Accelerated Prelicensure

 Students who have completed all of their general education requirements and have a cumulative college GPA of 3.0 or higher may be interested in the Bachelor of Science in Nursing Prelicensure Accelerated Program.
 Students enrolled in the Accelerated Pre-Licensure BSN will complete the program in four semesters, including summers, with full-time enrollment status.

-Upon successful completion of the Bachelor of Science in Nursing Accelerated Prelicensure degree, graduates will then be qualified to sit for the national licensing exam, NCLEX.
+Upon successful completion of the Bachelor of Science in Nursing Accelerated Prelicensure degree, graduates will then be qualified to sit for the national licensing exam, NCLEX-RN.
 Our first-time pass rate continues to surpass state and national averages.